United States foreign aid: World War I

-During World War I, the Committee for Relief in Belgium (CRB), which sent food to the hungry in that war-torn country, received $387 million from the U.S. government (as well as $314 million from the British and French governments and about $200 million from non-governmental sources).
+During World War I, the Commission for Relief in Belgium (CRB), which sent food to the hungry in Belgium, received $387 million from the U.S. government (as well as $314 million from the British and French governments and about $200 million from non-governmental sources).
 These government monies were given in the form of loans, but a considerable portion of those loans was forgiven.

 After the war, the American Relief Administration, directed by Herbert Hoover who had also been prominent in the CRB, continued food distribution to war-devastated European countries.
 It also distributed food and combated typhus in the Russian Soviet Federative Socialist Republic during its famine of 1921–23.
 The U.S. Congress appropriated $20 million for the ARA under the Russian Famine Relief Act of 1921.